A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Global dimensions

 The result below on the projective dimension of $(\LB,\Dmax)$ follows essentially by refining arguments of K\"othe \cite{KoetheHeb66} and Doma\'nski \cite{DomProj92}.
-Notice that in particular the classification of projectives in Theorem \ref{PROP-PROJ}(i) is stated exactly as below already in \cite[Main Thm]{DomProj92} but that Doma\'nski defined projective LB-space not in the way we did above.
-We will however show, that his definition actually is equivalent to $\Dmax$-projectivity.
+Notice that in particular the classification of projectives in Theorem \ref{PROP-PROJ}(i) is stated exactly as below already in \cite[Main Thm]{DomProj92} but that Doma\'nski defined projective LB-spaces not in the way that we did above.
+We will however show that his definition is indeed equivalent to $\Dmax$-projectivity.